qsnsidney/TPC-W-Benchmark/README.md

 cd dist
 java rbe.RBE -EB rbe.EBTPCW1Factory 10 -OUT data.m -RU 60 -MI 360 -RD 60 -ITEM 1000 -TT 0.1 -MAXERROR 0 -WWW http://localhost:8080/tpcw/
 ```
+### Some findings
+* A new transaction begins when a function in "TPCW_Database.java" calls "new tx.TransactionalCommand", there we know exactly what sql queries will be made, thus can manully add the "BEGIN" query.

 # TPC-W Benchmark
 TPC-W is a popular transactional web benchmark which is used widely for performance benchmarking.
 TPC-W specifies a specification for a web e-Commerce web application.
 This repository contains an implementation of that specification using Java Servlets.